-EMC testing permits the observation of any interaction between all electrical and electronic equipment that is operating within the same environment.
-This procedure must be conducted by a leading EMC Testing centre for all products around the globe such as EMC Bayswater testing services.
+EMC testing simulates the interaction between electrical and electronic equipment.
+The testing permits the observation of any adverse interaction.
+Whilst it is operating within the same environment.
+These testing procedures must be conducted by a leading EMC Testing centre.

-Here is a little light humour regarding EMC and the perception and confusion that arises.
+Here is a little light humour about EMC and the perception and confusion that arises.

 WARNING: The following YouTube videos may contain coarse or strong language.